-The man accused of shooting and killing a bouncer at a West Orange bar in August was arraigned on Tuesday morning in Newark Superior Court, according to the Essex County Prosecutor’s Office.
+The man accused of at a West Orange bar in August was arraigned on Tuesday morning in Newark Superior Court, according to the Essex County Prosecutor’s Office.

 Nolvin Garcia, 24, of Orange, was charged with the murder of Jacques Nelson, 32, of Orange, by the ECPO yesterday.
 Garcia, also a citizen of Honduras, was arrested in Laredo, Texas, on Aug.
 19 by US Border Patrol Agents as he was attempting to cross over into Mexico.